uon-nuget/ExpressiveAnnotations/README.md

 In addition, the solution contains a partial re-implementation in .NET Core of Jarosław's sample project.
 The .NET Core sample is incomplete and has only been partially reworked to follow .NET Core best practices.
 Not all of the controls work - the datepicker has not been implemented in the sample, for example - and the sample does produce some errors in the web developer console.
 But fundamentally the sample does demonstrate how Expressive Annotations can be hooked up - with functioning client-side validation - in a .NET Core 2.1 application, which is somewhat different from the way that Expressive Annotations is hooked up in a .NET Framework application.

 The `UoN.ExpressiveAnnotations.NetCore` solution has also been simplified by removing the supporting projects; separate samples for MvcWeb and MvvmDesktop applications are no longer relevant; and the test projects have been removed because tests have not yet been re-implemented in this solution.

-## Unimplemented functionality

-ToolChain functions and custom-defined functions have not been tested and may not work.

 ## Contributing